mariellefoster/plots_and_projects/README.md

 ## Search Server
 - Server that alters your search results in mysterious ways
   - i.e. 1 in 10 searchs are automaticall translated into a random language
+  - changes your search terms to always include, ", in bed"